BABrandes/IntegratedWidgets/README.md

 > **⚠️ Development Status**: This library is currently in active development and is **NOT production-ready**.
 The API may change without notice, and there may be bugs or incomplete features.
 Use in production environments at your own risk.

-A PySide6/Qt widget framework that integrates with `observables` and `united_system` to create reactive, unit-aware UI components with bidirectional data binding.
+A PySide6/Qt widget framework that integrates with `nexpys` and `united_system` to create reactive, unit-aware UI components with bidirectional data binding.

 ## 🎯 Featured Demos